-Cambria breaks from Dupont and ventures out on its own into the countertop sector, offering 33 unique designs.
+Cambria breaks from DuPont and ventures out on its own into the countertop sector, offering 33 unique designs.

-Known for its successes in the dairy business, The Davis family decides to enter the quartz surface business after being presented with the opportunity to buy quartz processing equipment.
+Known for its successes in the dairy business, the Davis family decides to enter the quartz surface business after being presented with the opportunity to buy quartz processing equipment.

 Jerome Cheese Company is founded by Mark Davis in Jerome, Idaho.
-It becomes the company's flagship, and, along with biPro isolation technology, launches the company as an international leader in the dairy industry.
+It becomes the company's flagship, and, along with BiPro isolation technology, launches the company as an international leader in the dairy industry.

-The family's business now consists of three companies: the St. Peter Creamery, LeSueur Cheese Company and Nicollet Food Products.
-All are merged to form Davisco Foods International.
+The family's businesses, consisting of three companies, St. Peter Creamery, Le Sueur Cheese Company, and Nicollet Food Products.
+All three are now Davisco Foods International.
 Later the next year, Jim Ward joins the company and goes on to become the leading finance officer for all the Davis family businesses.

-biPro technology is developed and the company's entrance into high tech ingredients begins in full.
+BiPro technology is developed and the company's entrance into high tech ingredients begins in full.

 The Davises purchase Lake Norden Creamery in South Dakota from Land O’Lakes.
 Today, Lake Norden houses Davisco’s largest and most technologically-advanced mozzarella cheese processing plant.

 The marketplace for dairy products changes again.
 Mark Davis was willing to change and adapt while making tough decisions that kept the family's creamery business on the road to success.
-Mark converts the entire focus of the Le Sueur Creamery to cheese-making, and what has now been a 40 year cheese-making boom for the Davises, begins to blossom.
+Mark converts the entire focus of the Le Sueur Creamery to cheese making, and what has now been a 40-year cheese-making boom for the Davises begins to blossom.

-With the creamery business changing, Stan makes a bold move, risking it all by investing in a brand new technology, spray drying.
+With the creamery business changing, Stan Davis makes a bold move, risking it all by investing in a brand new technology, spray drying.
 Stan had planned on investing with a partner, but on his way to make the purchase, his partner backed out.
-Stan did it anyway and grew his small creamery into an Upper Midwest leader in the dairy industry
+Stan did it anyway and grew his small creamery into an Upper Midwest leader in the dairy industry.

 The dairy business changes overnight with America's entry into World War II.
 The government needed skim milk to ship overseas and butter rationing began.
-The St. Peter Creamery changed with the times and built strong relationships with local farmers for milk and cream supply, which was key to its future growth.
+St. Peter Creamery changed with the times and built strong relationships with local farmers for milk and cream supply, which was key to its future growth.

 Stan Davis enters the butter business by taking an apprenticeship in Norseland, Minnesota.
 The work is close to home and gives him the opportunity to learn a trade.
 "It was hard work... better than no work!
 It was the steadiest job in town.
 Everybody else would be laid off and the creameries got to operate.
 It was good work, it paid good wages and I look back on it as a wise decision."